 Setting a timer with Amazon Echo?
 You can add in the bonus of visual cues from the Philips Hue lightbulbs too in case you really don't want to forget the cake in the oven or miss the latest episode of Game of Thrones.
 Once the timer counts down to zero, the lights will blink.

 There's an Applet for watering your plants but there's also one for not watering them too.
 Why'd you want to do that?
 To save money and water by pausing your watering system automatically if it's going to rain the next day.
 What a time to be alive.

 Turn off Wi-Fi when not at home

 Save power at home when you're at work by turning off the Wi-Fi.
 Then use the recipe to turn it back on when you get home.
 Your bank account will thank you when the monthly bill rolls around.

 Get a hot coffee when you wake up

-If nothing gets you going in the morning quicker than a cup of hot coffee and you happen to own one a Fitbit and a Belkin WeMo plug, the two can be used in conjunction with a simple recipe that automatically switches on your coffee machine the moment you wake from your slumber.
+If nothing gets you going in the morning quicker than a cup of hot coffee and you happen to own both a Fitbit and Belkin WeMo plug, the two can be used in conjunction with a simple recipe that automatically switches on your coffee machine the moment you wake from your slumber.